Skip to main content

 The program continues to expand its impact each year.
 Last year, Mt.
 SAC VITA volunteers prepared a record 653 tax returns, a 19% increase from the previous year.

-This year also marks a major milestone: 10 years of service to the community.
+.
 Over the past decade, the program has saved residents more than $1 million in tax preparation fees and since the COVID-19 pandemic, the program has helped generate more than $2.18 million in refunds, money returned directly to working families and reinvested into the local economy.
 Valdes says the program’s impact goes far beyond numbers.

 “We have a lot of returning clients that have become like family,” Valdes said.
 “We look forward to seeing them and we have a lot of people thank us.”